bark-ruffalo/scanner/templates/crypto-analysis-prompt.md

 - if it's a memecoin, be much more likely to rate it lower
 </rules>

-Analyze if the project between investment tags is good, then rate it as an investment opportunity from 0 to 10 and summarize it.
+Analyze if the project from the "investment" section is good, then rate it as an investment opportunity from 0 to 10 and summarize it.
 Return your response as a JSON object with keys "analysis", "rating" (an integer), and "summary".
-For each of the three responses, respect the corresponding set of directives mentioned between the rules tags (analysis, summary, and rating, respectively).
+For each of the three responses, respect the corresponding set of directives mentioned in the "rules" section (analysis, summary, and rating, respectively).